southwolf/video_manager/services/videos/README.md

 ## Configuration
-Your client must have the `mongoid.yml` file in its `./config` directory Check out the sample file under `/spec/dummy/config/mongoid.yml` The app needs to have a `comments` client setup under the `clients` section.
+Your client must have the `mongoid.yml` file in its `./config` directory Check out the sample file under `/spec/dummy/config/mongoid.yml` The app needs to have a `videos` client setup under the `clients` section.
 All data will be persisted to the database defined therein.

 ## running tests